51quantech/etcd/raft/README.md

 - Log compaction
 - Membership changes
 - Leadership transfer extension
+- Effecient linearizable read-only queries served by both the leader and followers
-- Lease-based linearizable read-only queries served by both the leader and followers
+- More effecient lease-based linearizable read-only queries served by both the leader and followers

 This raft implementation also includes a few optional enhancements: